FBA Sales Estimator

 • POE requires brand registry, which means a registered trademark plus multi-week approval, and it's keyword and niche-trend oriented, not a category-wide BSR-to-sales map.
 If you're researching whether to start a brand, you can't use POE yet.

 • Five minutes if you already use BSR and Keepa drops.
-Open the category sheet, pick your BSR band and your drops band from the dropdowns, read the typical / range / best-seen.
+Open the category sheet, type your BSR, your 30-day drops, and (optionally) reviews added, then read the Demand Read range and the worst case beside it.
 The Methodology page walks one full lookup if you want the long form.

 • 14 days, no questions.
 Email and the money comes back.
 If you find a methodology bug in that window we want to hear about it.